-To start off with, you will need to have a series of blood pressure readings over a period of time.
-You will also have some blood tests to check that your kidneys, liver, and blood clotting are normal, as these can be affected by pre-eclampsia.
-Minor changes, although not affecting your health, can confirm the diagnosis and be used to monitor the disorder.
-Testing your urine for protein is also helpful in monitoring your kidney function and you will be asked to test this more often.
-Regular weight checks can be used to keep a watch on any swelling due to pre-eclampsia, however some swelling is very common in pregnancy especially in the hands and feet and does not mean there is a problem.

-As pre-eclampsia can sometimes (but not always) affect the growth of your baby it is also important that we assess your baby's wellbeing.
+- You will need to have a series of blood pressure readings over a period of time - You will also have some blood tests to check if your kidneys, liver, and blood clotting are affected by pre-eclampsia.
+Minor changes, although not affecting your health, can confirm the diagnosis and be used to monitor the disorder. - Testing your urine for protein is also helpful in monitoring your kidney function and you will be asked to test this more often. - Regular weight checks can be used to keep a watch on any swelling due to pre-eclampsia, however some swelling is very common in pregnancy, especially in the hands and feet and does not mean there is a problem. - As pre-eclampsia can sometimes (but not always) affect the growth of your baby it is also important that we assess your baby's wellbeing.
 You should notify your midwife, doctor, or the delivery suite immediately of any change or reduction in your baby's movements.
 Another way we often keep a check is with a Cardiotocograph (CTG) which is a tracing of your baby's heartbeat, and through an ultrasound.